jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

 ## Import V4 config to V6

 {% hint style="warning" %}
 V4 import is no longer supported.
 Last version with v4 support was `6.5.0`.
 To upgrade to the latest version, you need to perform a sequential upgrade.
-First, update CDL to `6.5.0`, import your v4 files and then update to the latest version.
+First, update CDL to `6.5.0`, import your v4 files, and then update to the latest version.

 You can install `6.5.0` with pip by running: